fabacab/tumblr-crosspostr/readme.txt

 And if you choose to do this yourself, consider getting in touch with your theme's developer to let them know how easy it was!
 We devs love to hear this kind of stuff. :)

+= Why won't my Tumblr post appear on my WordPress blog immediately? =

+Unfortunately, Tumblr does not provide a programmatic "export" feature, so there is no way to push posts out from Tumblr.
+This is known as a "[data silo](https://indiewebcamp.com/silo)" and it's always enforced in the interest of corporate control so that humans are turned into dollars.
+Think Facebook, for example: you can easily put stuff into Facebook, but it's much harder to get that same stuff out.
+This is the exact opposite of WordPress in every way, both philosophically and technologically.
+Tumblr, in this case, is like Facebook.
+It, too, allows you to easily put stuff into it, but it's very hard to take stuff back out.

+Tumblr Crosspostr's Tumblr Sync feature was built to work despite this harsh reality.
+One of the limitations is that Tumblr Crosspostr Sync can not detect when you have published a new post on Tumblr (because Tumblr never notifies your WordPress blog that this has happened).
+Instead, it must periodically check your Tumblr blog on its own.
+It polls your Tumblr blog once every twenty four hours, and then does its best to identify which posts are new.
+This usually works quite well, but it does mean that it can take up to 24 hours for posts created on Tumblr to show up on your WordPress website.
+This is another reason why creating posts on WordPress is better than creating posts on Tumblr.

+If you'd like to see a world without arbitrary and unnecessary limitations that only serve corporate overseers like this, consider encouraging your friends to join and support free software platforms like WordPress, [Diaspora](https://wordpress.org/plugins/diasposter/), and other systems that let you own your own data.

 == Screenshots ==

 1. When you first install Tumblr Crosspostr, you'll need to connect it to your Tumblr account before you can start crossposting.
 This screenshot shows how its options screen first appears after you activate the plugin.